awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 **To run Sysprep using the EC2Launch Settings application**

-1. In the Amazon EC2 console, locate or create a Windows Server 2016, Datacenter edition AMI\.
+1. In the Amazon EC2 console, locate or create a Windows Server 2016 AMI\.

 1. Launch a Windows instance from the AMI\.